onixbyte/onixbyte-toolbox/jwt-toolbox-facade/README.md

-# Module `simple-jwt-facade`
+# JWT Toolbox :: Facade

 ## Introduction

-The `simple-jwt-facade` module is a lightweight and easy-to-use façade for working with JSON Web Tokens (JWT) in Java applications.
+The JWT Toolbox Facade module is a lightweight and easy-to-use façade for working with JSON Web Tokens (JWT) in Java applications.
 It provides a simplified interface and utilities to handle the creation, validation, renewal, and processing of JWTs without the need for complex configurations or third-party dependencies.

-## Prerequisites

-This whole `JDevKit` is developed by **JDK 17**, which means you have to use JDK 17 for better experience.

 ## Installation